Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Method

 \subsection{Overview}

 Given multi-view RGB videos of a character and the corresponding SMPL-X \cite{SMPL-X:2019} registrations about the per-frame pose and shared shape, our objective is to create a lifelike animatable avatar.
 As illustrated in Fig.~\ref{fig: overview}, our method contains two main steps: \begin{enumerate} \item \textbf{Learning Parametric Template.} We begin by selecting a frame with a near A-pose from the input videos, and then optimize a canonical SDF and color field to fit the multi-view images through SMPL skinning and SDF-based volume rendering \cite{yariv2021volume}.
 The template mesh is subsequently extracted from the canonical SDF field using Marching Cubes \cite{lorensen1987marching}.
-We then diffuse the skinning weights from the SMPL vertices to the template surface, obtaining a deformable parametric template. \item \textbf{Learning Pose-dependent Gaussian Maps.} Given a training pose, we first deform the template to the posed space via linear blend skinning (LBS) and render the posed vertex coordinates to canonical front \& back views to obtain two position maps.
-The position maps serve as the pose condition and are translated into front \& back Gaussian maps through a StyleUNet \cite{wang2023styleavatar}.
-We then extract valid 3D Gaussians inside the template mask, and deform the canonical 3D Gaussians to the posed space by LBS.
-Eventually, we render the posed 3D Gaussians to a given camera view through differentiable splatting-based rasterization \cite{kerbl2023gaussian}.
+We then diffuse the skinning weights from the SMPL vertices to the template surface, obtaining a deformable parametric template. \item \textbf{Learning Pose-dependent Gaussian and Intrinsic Maps.} Given a training pose, we first deform the template to the posed space via linear blend skinning (LBS) and render the posed vertex coordinates to canonical front \& back views to obtain two position maps.
+The position maps serve as the pose condition and are translated into front \& back Gaussian and intrinsic maps through StyleUNets \cite{wang2023styleavatar}.
+We then extract valid 3D Gaussians inside the template mask from the Gaussian map, and deform the canonical 3D Gaussians to the posed space by LBS.
+In one branch, we directly render the posed 3D Gaussians to a camera view using the observed colors on the Gaussian maps.
+On the other hand, we render the posed 3D Gaussians using the PBR color computed from the intrinsic maps.
+These two branches allow our method not only to learn pose-dependent animation but also to decompose the avatar appearance into materials and light conditions for relighting purposes.

 \end{enumerate}